camlee/power-meter/esp32-viewe/docs/ARCHITECTURE.md

 ## Configuration and persistence

 Configuration belongs in NVS/Preferences and is versioned.
-It includes sensor source mode, channel presence/mapping, calibration values, device identity, and Wi-Fi/AP settings.
-The current persisted Demo/Real boolean must migrate to a versioned mode enum before UART is added while preserving existing settings.
+It includes the V1 `ADC | UART | Demo` sensor source mode, calibration values, device identity, and Wi-Fi/AP settings.
+Persisted source-specific channel enable masks remain an active follow-up; source-advertised presence already flows through the runtime model.
+No alpha source-mode compatibility is required.
 Future peer/service settings are out of the current phase.

 Secrets need an explicit security policy before remote access is introduced.
 The current plain NVS credential storage is acceptable only as a local-device